Recommender Systems with Generative Retrieval: Proposed Framework

 \subsection{Semantic ID Generation}

 In this section, we describe the Semantic ID generation process for the items in the recommendation corpus.
 We assume that each item has associated content features that capture useful semantic information (\textit{e.g.} titles or descriptions or images).
 Moreover, we assume that we have access to a pre-trained content encoder to generate a semantic embedding $\vx \in \R^d$.
-For example, general-purpose pre-trained text encoders such as Sentence-T5~\cite{ni-etal-2022-sentence} and BERT~\cite{devlin2018bert} can be used to convert an item's text description to embeddings.
-In this work, we use the textual description of items as content features and use Sentence-T5~\cite{ni-etal-2022-sentence} encoder on this textual description.
+For example, general-purpose pre-trained text encoders such as Sentence-T5~\cite{ni-etal-2022-sentence} and BERT~\cite{devlin2018bert} can be used to convert an item's text features to obtain a semantic embedding.
 The semantic embeddings are then quantized to generate a Semantic ID for each item.
 Figure~\ref{fig:quantization-overview} gives a high-level overview of the process.
-This approach is similar to ~\cite{hou2022learning}, where Hou \emph{et al.} generate embeddings with a BERT encoder but the way they quantize the embeddings is different from ours.

 We define a Semantic ID to be a tuple of codewords of length $m$.
-Each entry of the tuple, that is, each codeword can come from a different codebook.
+Each codeword in the tuple comes from a different codebook.
 The number of items that the Semantic IDs can represent uniquely is thus equal to the product of the codebook sizes.
-While different techniques to generate Semantic IDs result in the codes having different semantic properties or guarantees, we want them to have the following property in general: \emph{Similar items (items with similar content features or whose semantic embeddings are close) should have overlapping codewords.} For example, an item with Semantic ID $(10,21,35)$ should be more similar to one with Semantic ID $(10,21,40)$, than an item that is represented as $(10,23,32)$.
-Next, we discuss the quantization scheme RQ-VAE, which is used for Semantic ID generation.
+While different techniques to generate Semantic IDs result in the IDs having different semantic properties, we want them to at least have the following property: \emph{Similar items (items with similar content features or whose semantic embeddings are close) should have overlapping Semantic IDs.} For example, an item with Semantic ID $(10,21,35)$ should be more similar to one with Semantic ID $(10,21,40)$, than an item with ID $(10,23,32)$.
+Next, we discuss the quantization schemes which we use for Semantic ID generation.